Harishjj03/19AI550_new/Ex.No.5_PursueandEvade.md

     Evader: Set Speed = 6.
 5. Write a script for  Player_movement behavior and save it

-using System.Collections;
-using System.Collections.Generic;
 using UnityEngine;

-public class Player_movement : MonoBehaviour
+public class player : MonoBehaviour
 {
     // Start is called before the first frame update public float speed;